fairlearn/fairlearn/docs/user_guide/datasets.rst

 One expects, therefore, a parabolic relationship between proportion Black in a neighborhood and housing values."

-To describe the *B* reasoning further, the authors assume that self-segregation correlates to higher home values, though subsequent authors contend that this hypothesis is impossible to prove with evidence (see [#5]_).
+To describe the reasoning behind *B* further, the authors assume that self-segregation correlates to higher home values, though subsequent authors contend that this hypothesis is impossible to prove with evidence (see [#5]_).